s-niara/s-niara/README.md

 - 🗣️ Fluent in **English, Farsi, and Turkish**
 - 🏗️ 10+ years of industry experience in project management, commercial estimation, and sales
 - 🧠 Passionate about financial markets, cybersecurity, and the intersection of data and decision-making
-- 🇦🇺 Based in Melbourne · Australian Citizen
+- 🇦🇺 Based in Melbourne

 ---